Agricultural & Forestal District Advisory Commission

 The primary functions of the EDA are to encourage industry to locate in the area and assist existing industry in expansions and continued growth that will increase employment by providing assistance through the issuance of tax-free bonds for purchase of land, obtaining options of lands, equipment, construction, etc., and providing financial assistance for special projects.

-The EDA meets annually on the third Thursday in April at 11:00 a.m., at the Government Center, Verona, VA and any given month thereafter, at the same time, as the Chairman deems necessary.
-It generally meets quarterly, in January, April, July and October.
+The EDA meets quarterly on the third Thursday at 11:00 a.m., at the Government Center, Verona, VA.
+It generally meets in January, April, July, and October.

 The Augusta County Library Board was established to manage and control the free public library system established by the Board of Supervisors for the use and benefit of the residents of Augusta County.
 The library board shall implement programs and practices and shall abide by requirements as may be adopted by the State Library Board to enable Augusta County to qualify for state grants-in-aid.